Currently Enrolling Trials

 Enhertu (fam-trastuzumab deruxtecan-nxki) is a HER2-directed antibody and topoisomerase inhibitor conjugate.

 - the treatment of adult patients with unresectable or metastatic HER2-positive breast cancer who have received two or more prior anti-HER2-based regimens in the metastatic setting;

 - the treatment of adult patients with locally advanced or metastatic HER2 positive gastric or gastroesophageal junction (GEJ) adenocarcinoma who have received a prior trastuzumab-based regimen

 Enhertu is supplied as a solution for intravenous infusion.
-The recommended dosage of Enhertu is 5.4 mg/kg given as an intravenous infusion once every 3 weeks (21-day cycle) until disease progression or unacceptable toxicity.
 First infusion: Administer infusion over 90 minutes.
 Subsequent infusions: Administer over 30 minutes if prior infusions were well tolerated.
 Slow or interrupt the infusion rate if the patient develops infusion-related symptoms.
 Permanently discontinue Enhertu in case of severe infusion reactions.

 Adverse effects associated with the use of Enhertu may include, but are not limited to, the following: